OleksandraFilistovich/TestTask_Scrapper/README.md

 - app/ have requirements.txt to install everything via Docker
 - app/app.py conects everything and is responsible for timed start
 - app/modules/database.py works with db connection and insertion of data
-- app/modules/scrapper.py scraps data from website and returns them (function page_processing() is long, might need rework)
+- app/modules/scrapper.py scraps data from website and returns them
 - app/modules/car.py is a dataclass for car info to be more easy to work with

 todo: